huizhuansam/huizhuansam.github.io/blog/01-database-performance/index.md

 date: 2024-12-04T00:00
 ---

 During my time as a software engineer at Binance, I was constantly challenged to look beneath abstraction layers in order to understand the behaviour of our software systems.
 One of the aspects that I have been researching on was database performance.
-The topic huge on its own, and it is impossible to cover everything within a blog post, so I narrowed down the content to focus on database and system design, which I think gives us a more approachable angle to understand why and how databases perform differently.
+The topic is huge on its own, and it is impossible to cover everything within a blog post, so I narrowed down the content to focus on database and system design, which I think gives us a more approachable angle to understand why and how databases perform differently.

 <!-- truncate -->